When Will Scott Peterson Be Released?

 Once re-sentenced, Peterson could be moved to another California prison.
 "When San Quentin State Prison officials receive the court's re-sentencing documents, CDCR classification officials will review his case factors to determine where he will be housed," says Simas.
 "All housing decisions for all incarcerated people are made on a case-by-case basis based on their classification score and custody level, and taking into account that person's security, medical, psychiatric and program needs."

-Accusations of juror misconduct
+Accusations of Juror Misconduct

 Another pending legal matter for Peterson is his habeas corpus petition.
 Habeas corpus involves going back to court and litigating claims that did not happen in the record, meaning facts that were not part of the original trial can be introduced.
 Peterson's habeas petition included the claim that one juror, Richelle Nice, lied to get on the jury for his 2004 trial so she could "punish him."